• Skip to primary navigation

 To make the Shrimp Scampi turn the inner pot on high sauté and add in butter and olive oil.
 When the butter has melted, add in diced onions and red pepper and sauté for 1-2 minutes.

-Add in the minced garlic and ½ tsp sea salt, stir and sauté for 2 minutes.
+Add in the minced garlic and ½ teaspoon sea salt, stir, and sauté for 2 minutes.
 Add in the 2 cups of shrimp stock and ½ cup of white wine.
 Make sure to scrape the bottom of the pot to loosen any brown bits that may be stuck on the bottom.
 Reserve the remaining shrimp stock in case you need more liquid for a sauce after pressure cooking.

-Zesting a lemon into the pot of shrimp scampiangel hair pasta crisscrossed in pot
+Zesting a lemon into the pot of shrimp scampi

 Add in the roasted garlic and the zest of 2 lemons.
 Break the angel hair pasta in half and place on top in a crisscross fashion.
 You can watch me do this in my video on YouTube: Quick & Easy Shrimp Scampi.